yemretat/finway-challange/finway-backend/README.md

   * Execute `npm start` and You will be able to access the API from http://localhost:5000
   * To run the tests execute `npm test`.

- ## Directory Traversal for toDeepLink API call
+ ## Directory Traversal for API call
  `/src → server.ts → /controller/ServerIndex.ts -> /controller/index.ts -> /controller/news.ts -> /middlewares/redis/RedisMiddleware -> middlewares/query/NewsQueryMiddleware -> /controller/Concrete/NewsController `